-- First, raw or untreated water is drawn from the upper-Tualatin River Intake and pumped directly to a mixing tank where chlorine and alum are added.
-The chlorine serves as a disinfectant and the alum causes small particles to rapidly “floc” or adhere to one another, making them heavy enough to settle out of the water in a sediment basin.
-Activated carbon is also periodically added in this process when needed to remove irregular taste and odor constituents.
+- Untreated water is then pumped to the rapid mix where chlorine and alum are added.
+The chlorine serves as a disinfectant.
+The alum causes small particles to rapidly “floc” or adhere to one another, making them heavy enough to settle out of the water in a sedimentation basin.

 - After settling, polymer is added in the flume to help the filters remove particles that make it out of the sedimentation basins.

-- The water is then filtered through layers of fine coal and silicate sand.
-As suspended particles are removed, turbidity disappears and clear water emerges.
-Removing turbidity is the best protection against Cryptosporidium, since the cysts containing the Cryptosporidium are also removed in the filtering process.
+- The water is then filtered through layers of anthracite coal and silica sand.
+As suspended particles are removed, turbidity disappears, and clean water emerges.
+Removing turbidity through filtration is an effective way to protect against Cryptosporidium.

-- Finally, caustic soda is added to adjust the final pH and alkalinity.
+- Caustic soda (sodium hydroxide) is added to adjust the final pH and alkalinity to reduce pipe corrosion.

-- The treated or “finished water” is then temporarily stored in an underground water storage reservoir or clearwell allowing the chlorine to fully disinfect the water.
+- The treated – or “finished” water – is then temporarily stored in an underground water reservoir, called a Clearwell.

-- Finally, the finished water is pumped from clearwell storage to either the Fernhill Reservoirs or directly into a transmission line to be fed to one of the JWC member agencies or wholesale customers.
+- Finally, finished water is pumped either to the Fernhill Reservoirs or directly into the three large water transmission pipelines.

 - From there, water travels into a network of storage reservoirs and distribution lines before safely arriving ready to drink at your tap.